 What makes a dynamic disk different?

 Basic disks are the disks you’re familiar with already.
-A basic disk pretty much matches the relatively simple idea that I described.
-The basic disk typically contains one or more partitions, each partition contains one or more volumes, and those volumes are formatted using one of several different types of file systems like FAT32 or NTFS.
+A basic disk matches the relatively simple idea I described above.
+They typically contain one or more partitions, each partition has one or more volumes, and those volumes are formatted using a file system like FAT32 or NTFS.

-While there are several layers to this scheme, the approach is actually pretty straightforward.
+While there are several layers to this scheme, the approach is pretty straightforward.

-Dynamic disks differ in several different ways.
-For example, rather than having a partition table to determine where all those partitions physically are on a disk, they actually have a partition database.
-That database implies that you might be able to do a few more things with dynamic disks than you would with a basic disk.
+Dynamic disks are different.
+For example, rather than having a partition table to determine where all those partitions physically are on a disk, they have a partition database.
+That database enables you to do a few more things with dynamic disks than you can with a basic disk.

-Consider this really common scenario.
+Consider this common scenario.
 You have a basic disk with two partitions and some unused free space.
-It’s partition A next to partition B, followed by that free space.
+It’s partition A next to partition B followed by that free space.

 Partitions A, B and free space

-With a basic disk, if you want to use that free space to increase the size of partition A, you must first rearrange things so that the free space is actually next to partition A. That typically means moving partition B so that you end up with, instead, partition A next to that free space, followed by partition B:
+With a basic disk, if you want to use that free space to increase the size of partition A, you must rearrange things so that the free space is next to partition A. That typically means moving partition B so you end up with partition A next to that free space followed by partition B.

 Partition A, free space, B

-You could then merge the free space into partition A next to it so that partition A takes up the total.
-You’re left with a larger partition A followed by partition B, and that’s it.
+You could then merge the free space into partition A so partition A takes up the total free space.
+You’re left with a larger partition A followed by partition B and that’s it.

-There are several partition-management tools out there that can do exactly what I’ve just described, and in later versions of Windows, the disk management tool itself can usually do this kind of thing.
+There are several partition-management tools out there that can do what I’ve just described.
+In later versions of Windows, the disk management tool itself can do some of this kind of thing.

-Dynamic disks are slightly more flexible in terms of partitioning.
+Dynamic disks are more flexible in terms of partitioning.
+You can merge without needing to shuffle data around.

-Rather than move anything, you can create a partition, of sorts, out of the free space and then simply say that partition A is made up of the area in front of partition B, and the area behind it.
-Your disk then looks like the first part of partition A, followed by partition B, followed by the second part of partition A:
+Rather than move anything, you can create a partition of sorts out of the free space so that partition A is made up of the area in front of partition B and the area behind it.
+Your disk then looks like the first part of partition A, followed by partition B, followed by the second part of partition A.

 Partition A split across partition B

-To your computer it looks like two partitions, pretty much as normal.
-But on the disk the partition is actually broken up and lives in two different places.
+To your computer, it looks like two pretty normal partitions.
+But on the disk, the partition is broken up.
+It lives in two different places.

-Now, the technical term for those parts of a partition is “extent”.
-And as we’ve seen, extents don’t have to live next to each other to be used to create a single volume.
-So, that partition A that we just talked about is made up of two extents: one before and one after partition B.
+The technical term for those parts of a partition is an extent.
+Extents don’t have to live next to each other to create a single volume.
+So partition A is now made up of two extents: one before and one after partition B.

 Extents don’t even have to live on the same physical drive.
-The simplest case is taking two hard drives, setting them up as dynamic disks and then creating a single partition that encompasses both disks.
+The simplest example is taking two hard drives, setting them up as dynamic disks, and then creating a single partition that encompasses both disks.
 Your system now sees one partition.
 The fact that it’s physically implemented as two separate drives is hidden.
-This is what they call a spanned volume since it spans multiple, physical disks:
+This is what they call a spanned volume since it spans multiple physical disks.

 Spanned Disk

-Striped volumes are like spanned volumes except that instead of putting, say, the first part on one drive and the second part on another, the data is actually intermixed.
+Striped volumes are like spanned volumes except that instead of putting, say, the first part on one drive and the second part on another, the data is intermixed.
 Chunks of data alternate between one drive and the other.
-While this sounds kind of confusing, there’s a very good reason for it.
-It turns out that when you distribute your data evenly across the drives like this, it’s actually faster to read and to write the data to and from that combination of drives:
+While this sounds confusing, there’s a good reason for it.
+It turns out that when you distribute your data evenly across drives like this, it’s faster to read and write the data to and from the combination of drives.

-(“sections” is actually arbitrary and undefined – exactly how data is divided up is an unspecified implementation detail.)
+(“Sections” is arbitrary and undefined.
+How data is divided is an unspecified implementation detail.)

-Mirrored volumes, on the other hand are exactly the opposite.
+Mirrored volumes are conceptually the opposite of striped.
 Two drives are used, but the amount of data represented is equivalent to one drive.
 Why?
-Well, when you write data to the drive, it’s written to both so that if one fails, its mirror can continue on without data loss.
-Again, two drives, but to the system it looks like a single partition:
+Well, when you write data to the drive, it’s written to both.
+If one fails, its mirror can continue without data loss.
+Again, there are two drives but to the system, it looks like a single partition.

-And RAID-5 is a little bit of everything so far.
+RAID-5 is a little bit of everything so far.
 A RAID-5 setup can be implemented using dynamic disks.
 Three drives are used: two for data and one for error checking.
-As it turns out, when configured properly, any one of those three drives can fail without data loss:
+When configured properly, any of those three drives can fail without data loss.

 Do this